router-resources/CrossChainNFTAssignment/README.md

 d)destChainId: Chain ID of destination chain, in string format.
 Utils.DestinationChainParams(destGasLimit,destGasPrice,_dstChainType,
 _dstChainId)
+c) null address:"0x" is passed as the last member of the struct

 4. **contractCalls**: struct , including an array of payloads and contract addresses to be sent to the destination chain.
 You can send any information you want, and each piece of data will be sent to the respective contract address that you specify in the arrays. struct ContractCalls {